-- A dose of 15 mg is recommended for patients at higher risk of VTE, MACE and malignancy (see section 4.4). - A dose of 30 mg once daily may be appropriate for some patients, such as those with high disease burden or requiring 16 week induction treatment who are not at higher risk of VTE, MACE and malignancy (see section 4.4) or who do not show adequate therapeutic benefit to 15 mg once daily. - The lowest effective dose to maintain response should be used.
+- A dose of 30 mg once daily may be appropriate for some patients, such as those with high disease burden or requiring 16-week induction treatment. - A dose of 30 mg once daily may be appropriate for patients who do not show adequate therapeutic benefit to 15 mg once daily. - The lowest effective dose for maintenance should be considered.

-For patients 65 years of age and older, the recommended dose is 15 mg once daily (see section 4.4).
+For patients $\geq$ 65 years of age, the recommended dose is 15 mg once daily.